 Pinto Bean Puree

-- 1 15 ounce can pinto beans, drained
+- 15 ounces pinto beans drained

-- 1/2 cup salsa
+- ½ cup salsa

 Instructions

-- Boil uncovered for 15-20 minutes until the potatoes are tender and can be pierced with a fork
+- Boil uncovered for 15-20 minutes until the potatoes are tender and can be pierced with a fork.

-- While the potatoes cook, saute the garlic and onions in a saute pan until the onions are translucent
+- While the potatoes cook, saute the garlic and onions in a saute pan until the onions are translucent.

-- Using a fork or a hand potato masher, mash the potatoes leaving them somewhat chunky
+- Using a fork or a hand potato masher, mash the potatoes, leaving them somewhat chunky.

-- Stir until combined
+- Stir until combined.

-- In a high-speed blender combine the pinto beans and salsa
+- In a high-speed blender, combine the pinto beans and salsa.

-- Blend on high until smooth
+- Blend on high until smooth.

 - Lay each corn tortilla on a flat surface.